gengjia0214/jai/README.md

    ```

 6. **Prepare the Logger.** You need to prepare a clean directory for receiving log files,
-a prefix string for identifying your trial, and a `Evaluator` for specifying your encoding.
+a prefix string for identifying your trial, and a `Evaluator`
+`resume=False` will tell the lib that you are training a new model so it will create a batch of new log files.
+`resume=True` will tell the lib that you are continue training your model, it will write on the old log files
 `keep='one_best` and it will only export the best model and overwrite.
 `keep='all_best'` will export all encountered best models.